electricimp/imp-central-impt/README.md

 The tool’s commands are designed to enable friendly processing by scripts.

 Interaction with a user is minimal.
-Only a few commands, for example [delete entity](#entity-deletion) commands, ask for a confirmation from the user.
-But all these commands support the `--confirmed` option (alias: `-q`).
+Only a few commands, such as [delete](#entity-deletion), ask for a confirmation from the user.
+But all of these commands support the `--confirmed` option (alias: `-q`).
 If this option is specified, the command is executed without requiring confirmation from the user.
 Scripts can use this option.

 A command’s execution output contains one of the two predefined phrases: `IMPT COMMAND SUCCEEDS` or `IMPT COMMAND FAILS`.
 Scripts can parse a command’s output to find these standard phrases to detect whether the commmand succeeded or failed.
 If any command fails, `IMPT COMMAND FAILS` is always the last line of the command’s output.
 If a command succeeds, `IMPT COMMAND SUCCEEDS` phrase is the last line of the output for the most of the commands.
 Logging-related commands may have additional `IMPT COMMAND SUCCEEDS` phrases in their output.
 If the [help option](./CommandsManual.md#help-option) is specified for a command, its output does not contain either predefined phrase.

-#### Example ####
+**Example**

 **A successful command execution**